AmIACommonGuy/Final-ML-Code/README.md

 + Unzip `lime.zip` and put it in the same directory.
 This is the lime source code with the undated `lime_image.py`

-+ This needs to use pretrained models for 3 or for 4 channels, so in order to run this, you need to download the models from the colab and save them here, `'model_3.pth' or 'model_4.pth'`.
++ This needs to use pretrained models for 3 or 4 channels, so in order to run this, you need to download the models from the colab and save them here, named: `'model_3.pth' or 'model_4.pth'`.

 + The output will be a list of River and Forest images with the respective explainations for each channel, you can see these outputs in images `River_Final.png` and `Forest_Final.png`.